Almada was under rotating water cuts for

 8 · The public reaction

-Satisfaction index /100 · Portal da Queixa (2026-07-05).
+Satisfaction index /100 · Portal da Queixa (2026-07-08).

 9 · The causes, in layers

-A 100% groundwater system, with many wells in the neighbouring municipality (Vale de Milhaços, Miratejo and Corroios, in Seixal – 2019 figures: 50-60,000 m³/day on average, 110,000 peaks, ~28% network losses).
+A 100% groundwater system, with many wells in the neighbouring municipality (Vale de Milhaços, Miratejo and Corroios, in Seixal; 2019 figures: 50-60,000 m³/day on average, 110,000 peaks, ~28% network losses).
 And short storage: the 00:00-06:00 pressure cuts exist precisely so reservoirs can recover.

-It is NOT drought: at end-May 2026, 0% of the mainland was in drought (IPMA) and national reservoirs sat at 86% (“We are very well prepared”, APA).
+It is not drought: at end-May 2026, 0% of the mainland was in drought (IPMA) and national reservoirs sat at 86% (“We are very well prepared”, APA).
 National abundance never reaches Almada's taps because Almada does not drink from dams.

-The warnings are on record: 2025's ruptures, the parish council's 9 June statement – “identified for many years” –, the petition created on 21 June, before the heatwave.
-Tariffs were frozen in 2024 and have risen ~2%/year since; 2026 investment is €7.96M for water AND sanitation.
+The warnings are on record: 2025's ruptures, the parish council's 9 June statement (“identified for many years”), the petition created on 21 June, before the heatwave.
+Tariffs were frozen in 2024 and have risen ~2%/year since; 2026 investment is €7.96M for water and sanitation.
 Nationally, ERSAR reports mains renewal at 0.5%/year against a 1.5% target.

 Follow the money